debanjanbasu/platypus/README.md

 ```

 # build.rs
-Most of the items are taken care by the build.rs.
-However, one important file that needs to be taken care of is bridging-header.h.
-This file is used to bridge the Swift and Rust code together.
-For the time being, just copy-paste it to the root of swift-library.
+Our `build.rs` script is a marvel of automation... mostly.
+But when it comes to `bridging-header.h`, the sacred text that lets Swift and Rust actually talk to each other without awkward silences, you'll need to play human courier.
+Simply copy-paste it to the root of `swift-library`.
+Think of it as the final boss battle.

 # Running
 The simplest way is just do: